What is a Rigid-flex PCB?

 PSA (Pressure Sensitive Adhesive):

-PSA is commonly used to bond mechanical stiffeners to flex PCB and rigid-flex PCB.
+PSA is commonly used to bond mechanical stiffeners to flex circuit board and rigid-flex PCB.
 They also serve in applications where part of the circuit needs to be secured in place within the final product.
 The release liner is peeled off during assembly, exposing the adhesive, which allows the circuit to be pressed into position and remain securely in place.

 Shielding: